Jesús A. Villamor: Battle of Batangas Field

-The 6th Pursuit Squadron returned to Nichols Airfield on December 13 with 4 remaining P-26s, and on the following day, Lt.
-Gozar in turn for the last time in the war was able scramble by himself to meet the Japanese raiders.
+The 6th Pursuit Squadron returned to Nichols Airfield on December 13, with four remaining P-26s.
+The following day, Lt.
+Gozar for the last time in the war was able scramble by himself to meet Japanese raiders.
 Lt.
 Gozar was able to survive the encounter against three Japanese Zeros with one unconfirmed kill, and land his battered aircraft.

-While greatly outclassed and outnumbered, the accomplishment of the 6th Pursuit Squadron has become of a legend and a source of encouragement among the ground forces and the civilians who witnessed their defense over the skies of Luzon.
+While greatly outclassed and outnumbered, the accomplishments of the 6th Pursuit Squadron have become legendary and a source of encouragement among ground forces and civilians who witnessed the defence they mounted in the skies of Luzon.
 On December 15 Capt.
 Villamor, Capt.
 Colin Kelly, and Lt.
-Gozar were personally awarded by Gen. Douglas MacArthur the Distinguished Service Cross for their valorous defense of the airspace above Manila.
+Gozar were personally awarded by Gen. Douglas MacArthur the Distinguished Service Cross for their defending the airspace above Manila.
 Lt.
 Gozar's wingmate, Lt.
-Godofredo Juliano on the other hand received the Gold Cross.
+Godofredo Juliano, received the Gold Cross.